55 Biggest Career Mistakes of Your Life

 - Not asking for help when you need it

-- Failing to admit that you’re overwhelmed with your workload
+- Not speaking up when you’re overwhelmed with your workload

 - Trying to convince yourself that you love your job when you don’t